learnhaskell-brisbane/study_group_presentation_bfpg/README.md

 * Inspire people to start a group.

 ## Outline
-* Introduction - 5mins
+* Introduction - 5mins - Sanj
-* The Group - 5mins
+* The Group - 5mins - Matt
 ** Chapter Leader Testimonial - 5mins
 * The Book - 5mins
 * The Experience - 5mins